ballsnack/ioq3-for-UrbanTerror-4/README.md

 ### Other ###
 + Updated the recording message to look nicer
 + Changed the ugly console to a prettier one
++ Fixed mac copypasta (previously only pasting first 2 letters of clipboard)

 ### Credits ###
 + [clearskies](https://github.com/clearskies)